-The magnitudes of the fields for the problem considered in section~\ref{sec:verification}, shown in \autoref{fig:c3_grad_T_Q}(a) and (b), should theoretically have the same values since they both represent the gradient of temperature.
+The magnitudes of the fields for the problem considered in section~\ref{sec:verification}, shown in \autoref{fig:c3_grad_T_Q}(b) and (c), in the ideal case, should have the same values, since they both represent the gradient of temperature.
 However, due to the finite element approximation satisfying the relation \eqref{eq:gradient_temperature} in a weak sense, the values differ and produce the error indicator $\eta_e$, see \autoref{fig:c3_grad_T_Q}(c).
-Moreover, while the temperature field is approximated with order $p$ shape functions, the gradient field $\mathbf g$ is approximated with the higher approximation order, $p+1$.
-Therefore, the resulting field $\mathbf{g}$ is much smoother than the computed gradient of temperature $\nabla T$.
+Moreover, while the temperature field, see \autoref{fig:c3_grad_T_Q}(a), is approximated with order $p$ shape functions, the gradient field $\mathbf g$ is approximated with the higher approximation order, $p+1$.
+Therefore, the resulting field $\mathbf{g}$ is smoother than the computed gradient of temperature $\nabla T$.